whenboy07/whenboy07.github.io/_pages/about.md

 <!-- Visit [Opportunities](/opportunities/) for all the opportunities. -->

 ## [News](/news/)
+* [2024/06] Our review on visuotactile sensors has been accepted by IEEE Journal of Selected Topics in Signal Processing (JSTSP).
+Congrats to Shoujie!
 * [2024/06] Our work on tactile sensing of quadruped robot has been accepted by IEEE Sensors journal (IF: 4.3).
 Congrats to Ziwu and Chenchang!
 * [2024/05] I have been invited to deliver a seminar at IEEE Distinguished Webinar Series.
 See you this August on the air!
 * [2024/02] Our work on CS-TENG theory has been accepted by Energy & Environmental Science (IF: 32.5).
 Congrats to Hongfa!